The previous page closed with

 \[

-\partial_{tt} u = c^2 F''(x - ct) + c^2 G''(x + ct), \qquad
+\partial_{tt} u &= c^2 F''(x - ct) + c^2 G''(x + ct) \\\\

-c^2 \partial_{xx} u = c^2 F''(x - ct) + c^2 G''(x + ct),
+c^2 \partial_{xx} u &= c^2 F''(x - ct) + c^2 G''(x + ct).

 \]

-so \(\partial_{tt} u = c^2 \partial_{xx} u\) identically.
+Thus \(\partial_{tt} u = c^2 \partial_{xx} u\) identically.

 Solving the Initial-Value Problem